BBS (Brest Business School)

 © Michaël Debierre/Brest métropole

-ESIAB / UBO (Higher Education College for Agri-food Engineers in Atlantic Brittany)
+ESIAB / UBO (Higher School of Food Engineers of Brittany)

-Atlantic IMT (Institut Mines-Télécom Atlantique Bretagne-Pays de la Loire)
+IMT atlantiqUE (Institut Mines-Télécom Atlantique Bretagne-Pays de la Loire)

 The result of the merger of Télécom Bretagne and École Mines Nantes, the IMT Atlantique has integrated, in its first year of existence, the top 10 of the 2018 ranking of the engineering schools of the newspaper l'Etudiant.
 Atlantic IMT trains engineers in science and information technology.
-It has 2300 students including 1400 engineers, 12 research chairs and 100% of students that do an international internship.
+It has 1741 students including 1288 engineers, 259 PhDs, 514 international students, 12 research chairs and 100% of students that do an international internship.
 Combining digital and energy to transform society and industry through training, research and innovation is its vocation.

 ISEN Brest (Higher Institute of Electronics and Digital Brest)

 ISEN is a private institution that trains engineers specialized in high technology and digital technology in five years.
 Its research activities are developed with the other ISEN campuses of France and the Naval School.
-The Brest campus has state-of-the-art research facilities such as a connected room, sea trials, four research departments and three industrial chairs.
+The Brest campus has state-of-the-art research facilities such as a connected room, sea trials, the primary focus and four industrial chairs.